Melpore/SP_network_cipher/README.md

   ![banner](./readme-images/banner.jpeg)

 This is an encryption program using a substitution – permutation network.
-The cipher uses a symmetric key- so the same key is used for encryption and decryption
+The cipher uses a symmetric key- so the same key is used for encryption and decryption.
+The cipher contains a Vigenere cipher, Hill cipher, column transposition, chain addition, ADFGVX-type array cipher and among other permutation ciphers.

 ![plain-to-cipher-text](./readme-images/plain-to-cipher-text.gif)